raindropio/help/docs/using/browser-extension/index.md

 <img src={require('./highlight.jpg').default} height='100' />

 ## Use Hotkeys
-To access a list of all available hotkeys:
+To access a list of all available hotkeys (keyboard shortcuts):
 1. Click on a extension button
 2. Click on your profile name
 3. Click Settings